Yahtzee: Upper section

 If a player scores a total of 63 or more points in these six boxes, a bonus of 35 is added to the upper section score.
 Although 63 points corresponds to scoring exactly three-of-a-kind for each of the six boxes, a common way to get the bonus is by scoring four-of-a-kind for some numbers so that fewer of other numbers are needed.
 A player can earn the bonus even if they score a "0" in an upper section box.

 In order to gauge how well a player is doing in the upper section, they often refer to being "up" or "down" compared to the average of three required for each box.
-So that if a player scores four "sixes" they will be "6 up"; while if they then score just two "twos" they will then be only "4 up".
+So that if a player scores four "sixes" they will be "6 up"; while if they then score just two "fours" they will then be only "2 up".
 Similarly, if a player starts with two "twos" they will be "2 down".